idris-live/idris-live.github.io/_pages/understanding_dependent_types.md

 Is this a good thing?
 Time will tell, as the community explores the benefits and costs of dependent types.
 But it is a plausible tradeoff.
 Dependent types allow us to express invariants and function contracts in type signatures.
-These invariants and contracts are then enforced by the Idris compiler.
-Compared to traditional static typing, this allows the compiler to catch even more of our mistakes.
-As we read code, it allows us to rely on the truth of all invariants and contracts expressed in type signatures.
-To gain these benefits, we have to write our Idris code in such a way that it provably adheres to its type signatures.
+These are enforced by the Idris compiler.
+When we read the code, we can count on them.
+This extends two arguments commonly made for static typing:

+* Since any given line of code is read and reasoned about far more often then it is modified, it is worth some extra time to add machine-verified information.

+* We don't have to unit test what the compiler will verify.

+I expect that some of us will end up loving this and others will end up hating it.
+But if you enjoy the benefits of traditional static typing, you may want to give dependent types a chance.